nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * It is optional to specify the field to sort by.
 If no field is specified, no sorting is performed.
 * At most one field can be specified. i.e. Cannot specify 2nd or 3rd criteria to sort by.
-* Persons with an empty field that is being used to sort will be placed at the top of the list.

 <div markdown="span" class="alert alert-info">